Daniel-B-Tufvesson/speech-act-classifier/README.md

 ## What are Speech Acts?
 What is done through speaking?
 In a sense, a spoken utterance is just a string of vocal sounds.
 But in another sense, it is also a social action that has real effects on the world.
+For example, "Can you pass the salt?" is an act of requesting the salt, which can then result in obtaining the salt.
 These spoken actions are referred to as *speech acts*.
 We humans unconsciously understand and categorize speech acts all the time.
 The meaning of a speech act depends both on the syntax and semantics of the sentence and the conversational context in which it occurs.